tensorflow/docs/site/en/api_docs/python/tf/tpu/experimental/embedding/TPUEmbedding.md

 directly taken from the args of the `strategy.run` call.
 Also if the size of any sequence in `features` does not match corresponding sequence in `feature_config`.
 Similarly for `weights`, if not `None`.
+If batch size of features is unequal or different from a previous call.
 </td>
 </tr><tr>
 <td>